turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 At that point, there should be no references to the `Rating` model outside of `RatingRepository`.

-### Introducing a Simple Proxy Rating
+### Introducing a Proxy Rating

-Create a class called `ProxyRating`, which will be a plain ruby object that eventually will be the simple, read-only representation of the rating.
+Create a class named `ProxyRating`, which will be a plain ruby object that eventually will be the simple, read-only representation of the rating within the primary app.

-Give it an `initialize` method that takes a hash of attributes.
+Write an `initialize` method that takes a hash of attributes mirroring the columns in the current ratings table and makes them available as readable attributes.

-We need to change the `RatingRepository` so that it returns `ProxyRating` objects rather than `Rating` objects.

-#### Using ProxyRating in the Product Page
+#### Using `ProxyRaiting` in `RatingsRepository`

-In the `RatingRepository` change the `ratings_for(product)` method to map over the ratings it gets back and return proxy ratings based on the attributes:
+Within `RatingsRepository`, return `ProxyRating` instances rather than `Rating` instances.
+Take the `Rating` instances that you get back from ActiveRecord and iterate over them to create `ProxyRating` objects as needed.

 ```ruby
 def self.ratings_for(product)